joshwaj1155-source/joshwaj1155-source/README.md

 </h2>

-<h3> My journey in computer Science has lead me to develop a passion for software engineering ,
+<h3> My journey in Computer Science has lead me to develop a passion for Software Engineering ,
-  and I am now eager to transtion into the field, </h3>
+  and I am now eager to transtion into the field.  </h3>

 <h3>👨‍💻 Software Development Projects:</h3>
 <h4>  <a href = "https://github.com/joshwaj1155-source/Seed-Simulation-Game-" > - Seed Simulation game </a></h4>